RemedyIT/Inprovise/README.md

 did not apply to us I decided to take up his code and rework it to my ideas and provide it with a minimum of multi platform support to also be able to manage the non-*nix nodes we needed to provision.

 As Andy indicated the Orca name was (to be) handed over to another gem maintainer and I did not particularly like it anyway (sorry Andy) I renamed the package.
-Andy's code proved quite resilient to my changes though and (apart from the name changes) I was able to copy large chunks more or less verbatim and rework those slightly thereby increasing my coding production significantly.
+Andy's code proved quite resilient to my changes though and (apart from the name changes) I was able to copy large chunks more or less verbatim and rework those step by step thereby increasing my coding production significantly.

 What problem does Inprovise try to solve?
 ------------------------------------